frantastic7/gpthings/summarize/README.md

 # Summary

+Are you tired of YouTube videos being plagued with double ads?
+Annoyed by them being stretched out with meaningless jabber just to meet ad requirements?

+Summary is the solution!
+A 10 minute video condensed into a 30 second highly informative summary with AI voiceover.
+(Takes about 2 minutes to download, transcribe,summariez and generate the voiceover of a 10 minute video -- the script will nofity you when the voiceover is ready to be played!!)

 Whisper + GPT3 powered tool used to transcribe and summarize youtube videos.
 Using youtube-dl to download the videos.